sourcegraph/handbook/content/departments/security/tooling/wolfi/index.md

 Sourcegraph is in the process of migrating from Alpine-based Docker images to Wolfi-based images.
 This page covers the migration, and highlight changes to our images build process.

-For information on how to build packages and base images, see the Handbook.
+For information on how to build and update packages and base images, see [More Information](#more-information).

 ## What is Wolfi?